 Commercial Lease Agreement Templates

-A Commercial Lease Agreement is a contract used by property owners and landlords to establish the terms and conditions of an agreement in which their property is rented to a tenant who will be using the property solely for business purposes.
-The types of property that would be considered as commercial are wide-ranging and can include office buildings, retail spaces, industrial properties, hotels, and many others.
+A Commercial Lease Agreement is a contract used by property owners and landlords to rent out all, or a portion of a commercial building to a tenant that will use it for business purposes.
+Commercial property includes office buildings, retail spaces, restaurants, industrial warehouses, hotels, land, and multifamilies.

 Commercial Lease Agreements by State

 - New Jersey

 - North Dakota

 - South Dakota

 - West Virginia